The fabric of Nashville

 A welcome table

-The menu at Woolworth on 5th will explore the roots and history of Southern culinary arts, with ingredients and techniques that can be traced all over the globe, from north Africa to South America.
+The menu at Woolworth on 5th explores the roots and history of Southern culinary arts, with ingredients and techniques that can be traced all over the globe.
 TomKats Hospitality Executive Chef Matt Farley collaborated with Morales to create a menu that is packed with flavor and tradition.

 The beverage program at Woolworth on 5th is inspired by the building’s previous life as a diner, where guests can order from a menu of accessible, soda fountain-inspired cocktails, wine and beer.
-The bar will also offer alcoholic and nonalcoholic milkshakes and floats.
+The bar also offers classic ice cream sundaes as well as alcoholic and nonalcoholic milkshakes.

 A new era of sound

-Woolworth on 5th is where Nashville will go for song and dance.
-The basement level of the restaurant, known as the New Era Ballroom and open to the public in March 1, will host a variety of regular music and performance programming.
-Live music in the New Era Ballroom will explore the sounds of the 1950s, 1960s and 1970s, with a lineup of genres ranging from funk to swing, to gospel, to jazz.
-Nashville’s first big band, the Downtown Dippers, will reside as the house band at Woolworth on 5th to entertain on a weekly basis.
-Wednesday nights will feature The Big Idea, a community night of poetry and cultural exploration led by Nashville actor, playwright, and director Barry Scott.
-Scott will bring an intellectual component to the entertainment at Woolworth on 5th with spoken word poetry and historical performances.
+Woolworth on 5th is where Nashville goes for song and dance.
+The basement level of the restaurant, known as the New Era Ballroom, hosts a variety of regular music and performance programming.
+Live music in the New Era Ballroom explores the sounds of the 1950s, 1960s and 1970s, with a lineup of genres ranging from soul to swing, to gospel, to jazz.
+Nashville’s first big band, the Downtown Dippers, resides as the house band at Woolworth on 5th to entertain on a monthly basis.